 Mobile developer, Google Developers Group and Gamedev Community Lviv co-founder.
 Interested in GameDev, Android, iOS, Google App Engine and community management.
 Used to work for enterprise giants like EPAM as well as for product companies such as NRavo.
 Nowadays leading team focused on Unity 3D game engine.
 TEDx speaker. @blog @twitter

 Ostap Andrusiv is an R&D engineer at ELEKS, passionate about Java & Android.
 He is the organizer of GDG Lviv events and an active participant of technological conferences worldwide.
 Right now he is diving into wearable technology like Google Glass and smart watches.
 He likes being active, enjoys travelling, jogging and is an ultimate frisbee fan.
 Ostap started blogging to share his experience and prevent readers from shooting themselves in the foot.

-Sergii Shelpuk is a Director of Data Science at SoftServe, Inc., a leading global outsourced product and application development company.
-He initiated and staffed SoftServe Data Science Group and manages it today in order to develop state of the art data science models for different business domains.
+Sergii Shelpuk is a Head of Data Science at V.I.Tech and Founder & CTO at early stage startup company QRhythm.
+Previously Sergii initiated and developed data science direction at SoftServe and held position of Director of Data Science.
 Having graduated from Kyiv Polytechnic Institute and Yaroslav Mudryi National law academy of Ukraine, Sergii started his career in jurisprudence and telecommunications industry, which helped him gain a strong background in technology and business domains.
-Today, he owns data science, big data, predictive analytics and artificial intelligence direction of SoftServe services, while at the same time continuing his education in London School of Economics and Political Science and in Stanford University.
+Today, he leads data science, predictive analytics and artificial intelligence direction of V.I.Tech product development and establishes QRhythm, while at the same time continuing his education in London School of Economics and Political Science and in Stanford University.